 Members & Subcommittees

 Below is a list of Committee members and the different subcommittees.
-Access our Committee's directory here for contact information.
 If you are interested in joining the committee, please contact our office at sustainability@wayne.edu.

 • Elena Past Ph.D.- Associate Professor of Italian and Associate Chair, Classical and Modern Languages, Literature, and Cultures, Chair, President's Standing Committee on Environmental Initiatives